grafana/agent/docs/flow/config-language/components.md

-The `filename` attribute is a _required_ argument; the user can also define a number of _optional_ ones, in this case `detector`, `poll_frequency` and `is_sensitive`, which configure how and how often the file should be polled as well as whether its contents are safe to be presented as plaintext back to the user.
+The `filename` attribute is a _required_ argument; the user can also define a number of _optional_ ones, in this case `detector`, `poll_frequency` and `is_secret`, which configure how and how often the file should be polled as well as whether its contents are sensitive or not.

 ```river
 local.file "targets" {